-When should I use High-CPU instance types?
+When should I use High-CPU instance types (c1.medium and c1.xlarge)?

 High-CPU instance types have a proportionately higher ratio of CPU to memory and are well suited for compute-intensive applications.
 To determine whether they are appropriate for you, launch an instance and benchmark your own application on different instance types and calculate which is most appropriate.
-For more information on instance types, see Instance Types